chrisullyott/forecast/README.md

 ### Write configs

-Each YAML file in `configs` is a snapshot of a hypothetical, monthly financial profile, and Forecast makes projections on each.
+Each YAML file in `configs` is a snapshot of a hypothetical financial profile, and Forecast makes projections on each.
 See the sample config for details.

 ### Run